fmerg/pymerkle/docs/api.rst

 Initialization
 ==============

-Concrete Merkle-tree implementations should inherit from the ``BaseMerkleTree`` abstract base class and implement its internal storage interface.
+Concrete implementations should inherit from the ``BaseMerkleTree`` base class and implement its internal storage interface.
 Pymerkle provides two such implementations out of the box.

 ``InmemoryTree`` is a non-persistent imeplementation where nodes are stored